top of page

 Les Romanesques

-Les Romanesques (The Romantics) was first performed on 21 May 1894.
-This lighthearted and altogether delightful play was a great success with the audience at the Comédie-Française, and Rostand was awarded the Prix Toirac, for the best play by a newcomer at the state theatre.
-Percinet and Sylvie are the starry-eyed romantics of the title.
-They are in love, but because they believe their fathers are sworn enemies, they see themselves as Romeo and Juliet.
-However, their fathers are lifelong friends who really want their children to marry each other.
-But knowing their romantic view of love, the fathers have built a wall between their two adjoining estates.
+Les Romanesques, a three-act play in verse, was first performed on 21 May 1894.
+This lighthearted and altogether delightful play was a great success with the audience at the Comédie-Française, and Rostand was awarded the Prix Toirac for the best play by a newcomer at the state theatre.

 image2.jpg